Filtered instanton Floer homology and the homology cobordism group: Introduction

 \subsection{Acknowledgments}

 The authors would like to express their deep gratitude to Aliakbar Daemi for discussing the invariants $\Gamma_Y(k)$.
-The authors also would like to thank Jennifer Hom, Min Hoon Kim, JungHwan Park and Yoshihiro Fukumoto for their useful comments.
-The first author was supported by Iwanami Fujukai Foundation.
-The second author was supported by JSPS KAKENHI Grant Number 18J00808.
-The third author was supported by JSPS KAKENHI Grant Number 17J04364 and the Program for Leading Graduate Schools, MEXT, Japan.
+They also would like to thank Jennifer Hom, Min Hoon Kim, JungHwan Park, and Yoshihiro Fukumoto for their useful comments.
+The first author was supported by Iwanami Fujukai Foundation and the third author was supported by the Program for Leading Graduate Schools, MEXT, Japan and RIKEN iTHEMS Program.
+Also, this work was supported by JSPS KAKENHI Grant Numbers JP20K14317, JP18J00808, 17J04364.
+Finally, the authors wish to express their thanks to the referee for many helpful suggestions improving the previous version.